byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ## *Designing Through Spirit; Using curiosity, intuition and imagination, the æsthetics of a natural law.*

-**A response to the challenge of her Life; reForming a Relationship With Mother Earth, An Act Of Surrender.**
+**A response to the challenge of her Life; reForming a Relationship with Mother Earth, an Act of surrender.**

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)* In the process of accepting the truth the deepest passion was reveled.
 It was in fact a part of the soul that was healed in this process. *The compassion of Mother Earth to forgive.
 And Give.
 Only when compassion is present will the heart revel the truth, for only then one is capable of facing the truth.*